shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h3000/README.md

 2. In [DevkitQsrCluster.json](./DevkitQsrCluster.json), edit the sensor device ids in the sensor_groups to match the sensors included with the Devkit.
-This cluster configuration file is an example that establishes the two facilities of interest (Receiving-Exiting, DryGoods), configures one sensor to be in Receiving-Exiting and the other sensor to be in DryGoods, assigns the Receiving-Exiting sensor with an EXIT personality in order to detect when tags have gone out the entryway, and assigns appropriate behaviors for reading RFID tags.
+This cluster configuration file is an example that establishes the two locations of interest (Receiving-Exiting, DryGoods) at a single facility (QSR_Store_8402), configures one sensor to be in Receiving-Exiting and the other sensor to be in DryGoods, assigns the Receiving-Exiting sensor with an EXIT personality in order to detect when tags have gone out the entryway, and assigns appropriate behaviors for reading RFID tags.